Courses

 • ENVR 199 Introduction to Biological Thinking

-Fulfills General Education Requirement(s): EVST life science (EVLS), Natural Science, Biology (FSNB), AI-Natural Science (AINS)
+Fulfills General Education Requirement(s): AI-Natural Science (AINS)

 Description